WVURAIL/dspira/_posts/2023-06-27-gr_radio_astro_Installation_Ubuntu20.md

    ```
       sudo apt install gnuradio gr-osmosdr airspy python3-h5py python3-ephem git cmake liborc-0.4-dev -y
    ```
-   3. To clone the repository: in the terminal, type and Enter: `git clone https://github.com/WVURAIL/gr-radio_astro.git`
+   3. To clone the repository: in the terminal, type and Enter: `git clone --branch gr38 https://github.com/WVURAIL/radio-research-software.git gr-radio_astro`

    4. Switch to the gr-radio_astro directory: `cd gr-radio_astro`

-   5. Switch to the gr-radio_astro 3.8 branch by typing: `git checkout gr38`
+   5. Confirm the historical release by typing: `git describe --tags --exact-match`

    6. Make a build directory: `mkdir build`, and then move to it: `cd build`